 Two people sitting together on a bench

-Advance DirectivesCampaign
+Advance DirectivesCoalition

 South African law gives you the right to choose who makes your medical decisions when you no longer can.
 Most people don't know this.

 Section 7 of the National Health Act allows you to give a written mandate to someone you trust, authorising them to consent to or refuse health services on your behalf, including the withdrawal of life-sustaining treatment when that is what you wish.
-Our campaign is focused on making sure every South African knows about this right.
+Our coalition is focused on making sure every South African knows about this right.

 The Section 7 Mandate